-African Black Soap bars has been used for centuries to cleanse and nourish, and there are many benefits for using the soap on your skin.
+African Black Soap bars have been used for centuries to cleanse and nourish the skin.
 But do you know all of what is African black soap good for?
+Here are 9 everyday uses for your African Black Soap.

 Pure Black Soap can be liquified and used as an all natural shampoo.
 Packed with nutrients (like magnesium and potassium) and Vitamins A and E, using Black Soap as a shampoo can nourish the hair while also promoting soft hair and a clean scalp (Natural Hair Queen).